tenzir/tenzir/web/docs/get-started.md

   [connectors](connectors.md), [formats](formats.md), and the [data
   model](data-model.md).

 We're here to help!
-If you have any questions, chat with us at our [community Discord](/discord) or open a [GitHub discussion](https://github.com/tenzir/tenzir/discussions).
+If you have any questions, swing by our friendly [community Discord](/discord) or open a [GitHub discussion](https://github.com/tenzir/tenzir/discussions).